 May also be called: Bruise; Black Eye

-A contusion (kun-TOO-zhun) of the eyelid is an injury to the skin and underlying tissue of the eyelid.
-Most people call this type of injury a black eye.
+A contusion (kun-TOO-zhun) of the eye is an injury to the skin and underlying tissue of the eye.
+Most people call this injury a black eye.

 More to Know

 A contusion, or bruise, forms when soft tissue in the body is crushed but the skin doesn't break.
 When this happens, blood from broken capillaries (small blood vessels) near the skin's surface may leak out under the skin.
 With no place to go, the blood gets trapped, often forming a red or purplish mark that hurts when you touch it.

 As a contusion heals, it may turn different colors, from red and purple to black and blue and then to green, yellow, and light brown before fading away.